GOP Memo Criticizing FBI Surveillance is Released - Slashdot

 The *problem* with this theory of yours is that you are saying the recently released memo is wrong, that the FISA warrants where not based on the dossier from Steel, but other intelligence which was known to be true.
 The memo is based on the claims that without the dossier there would have been no justification for the FISA warrants.

 So Carter Page's relationship with Russians isn't all that material here.
-Simply knowing and associating with somebody who had something to do with the Russians in the past i
+Simply knowing and associating with somebody who had something to do with the Russians in the past is not enough to give you probable cause to do surveillance on other people today, any more than interacting with a murder who just got out of jail gives the police probable cause to get a warrant to search your house.

 And the assertion that the warrants were not based on the dossier from Steel is patently false since Andrew McCabe confirmed that no FISA warrant would have been sought from the FISA Court without the Steele dossier information.

 Even if that were true - and given the cherry-picked nature of the information in the memo, I doubt it's the complete story - the Steel dossier was just one more piece of information.
 It may have been the one that put them over the top (and it may not have been) - but there was plenty of reason to seek the FISA warrant.
-Page's past connections with Russia, along with his connections with the Trump campaign, along with multiple Russia concerns about that campaign, along with Popadopolis' admitted lies to t
+Page's past connections with Russia, along with his connections with the Trump campaign, along with multiple Russia concerns about that campaign, along with Popadopolis' admitted lies to the FBI about contacts with, wait, Russian agents.

+Nunes is claiming (or at least hoping Hannity will make the convincing argument) that it's scandalous to use the Steel memo for anything at all.
+But that's not how intelligence works.
+Yes, some of the info you gather may come from dubious sources - and that gets taken into account.
+For all we know, the Steel dossier convinced the FBI to seek the warrant - but as confirmation of other sourced information they already had.
+In fact, the FBI has pretty much confirmed this in their arguments against releasing this bit of propaganda.
+But Nunes is refusing to allow the rest of the context for the warrant to be released - or at least not until Hannity has had the chance to play this out in the court of public opinion.

+The ultimate goal is either to give Trump an excuse to fire Rosenstein - and by extension Mueller, or simply to cast enough doubt on the Russia investigation that anything it comes up with will be tainted, and Trump will be able to lie/power his way through the findings - and the House will have an excuse to do nothing about them.
+In any case, this memo is an act of political propaganda - not intelligence oversight.
+Who knows (well, maybe Mueller does) - there could be nothing more to the Russian collusion scandal then the obvious fact that the Trump campaign knew Russia was pulling strings for them, and thought that was fine.
+That's sleazy, but probably not illegal.
+And Trump probably could've left it at that - had he not tried to fight the investigation at every turn.
+But what's likely to be found is all manner of financial wrongdoing involving Russians that may well have been illegal.
+There's something there - or else they wouldn't be trying so hard to suppress it.

 Christopher Steele got info from the Russians?
 (Score:2, Insightful)